alibt/flutter-makhararej-app/README.md

 If a state is used in many screens globaly, it should be added as global bloc in root of the widget tree.

-repository classes (like in [authService.dart]) should be added to repository provider widget in [app.dart] file.
+repository classes (like in [auth_provider.dart]) should be added to repository provider widget in [app.dart] file.
 They are responsible for getting data from local and remote data sources.